Real Money Casinos

 Using other payment methods at real money casinos

-We can’t give a fully comprehensive guide of all payment methods here.
+We can’t give a fully comprehensive guide to all payment methods here.
 It’s becoming increasingly common to find cryptocurrencies – especially Bitcoin – on offer at casino sites, usually through e-wallets.

-There are also some other payment methods available and we urge you to do your research whichever one you use.
+There are also some other payment methods available, and we urge you to do your research on whichever one you use.

 Because your first concern is: